Skip to content

 “Yet they seek abundance” (quaerunt tamen copiam) These statements are plainly contrary to what Cicero has just said, namely that the Epicureans feigned contempt for pleasures.
 Therefore Bentley’s conjectures are not to be rejected: ‘yet they do not seek’ or ‘yet they despise’.
 But perhaps Cicero wrote ‘yet they cling to something’.
 In any case, nothing certain can be established from the agreement of all the manuscripts.”

-One of the themes that we’ve been following as we’ve talked about all this though, is that the devil is in the details, or maybe even the devil is in the dictionary of the way we explain these things because the meaning of virtue, the meaning of happiness, the meaning of even the word good is highly disputable depending on the perspective that you come from, from the different philosophies that these authorities are promoting.
-With Cicero switching his position from time to time advocating the stoic dogmatic view that virtue is the only good, it’s the highest good, and a life of virtue is guaranteed to be a life of happiness.
-But sometimes Cicero drops back to his academic skeptic role of saying that I’m not going to take a position myself on exactly what is correct, but I’ll tell you what these other philosophers say and we’ll talk about what is most probable, and he’s going to cite example after example of people who generally are in praise of what Cicero broadly considers to be virtue, but they’re praising this form of happiness from a variety of different perspectives that are not at all the same given the approach that Cicero is taking.
+One of the themes that we’ve been following as we’ve talked about all this, though, is that the devil is in the details — or maybe even the devil is in the dictionary of the way we explain these things — because the meaning of virtue, the meaning of happiness, the meaning of even the word “good” is highly disputable depending on the perspective you come from among the different philosophies that these authorities are promoting.
+With Cicero, he shifts his position from time to time: advocating the Stoic dogmatic view that virtue is the only good, the highest good, and a life of virtue is guaranteed to be a life of happiness; but sometimes Cicero drops back to his academic skeptic role of saying that he’s not going to take a position himself on exactly what is correct, but he’ll tell you what these other philosophers say and we’ll talk about what is most probable.
+And he’s going to cite example after example of people who generally are in praise of what Cicero broadly considers to be virtue, but they’re praising this form of happiness from a variety of different perspectives that are not at all the same given the approach that Cicero is taking.

 However, he’s able to throw in Epicurus as in general support of some of these ideas, and there are definitely several very interesting comments about Epicurus that we’re going to continue to go through in detail.
-But as we go from here, we’re probably going to skip section 32 entirely and go straight to section 33 where Epicurus is the focus.
-But again, as we discussed last week from the letter to Menoras and other examples, Epicurus says that it’s happiness.
-That is the goal, that if we have happiness, we have everything, and Epicurus himself links happiness to pleasure by saying that pleasure is the beginning and the end of the happy or blessed life.
-We cited Cicero’s Tortas dogen of er for the position that a life of happiness is a life of pleasure, and so when we focus on Epicurus position, we have a good fix on words like happiness, which is tied tightly to pleasure, but in order to complete that summary of saying that happiness is the goal of life and a life of happiness is a life of pleasure, the next step in that process is to be sure we understand what pleasure means to Epicurus.
+But as we go from here, we’re probably going to skip Section 32 entirely and go straight to Section 33, where Epicurus is the focus.
+But again, as we discussed last week, from the Letter to Menoeceus and other examples, Epicurus says that it’s happiness that is the goal — that if we have happiness, we have everything — and Epicurus himself links happiness to pleasure by saying that pleasure is the beginning and the end of the happy or blessed life.
+We cited Cicero’s Torquatus and Diogenes of Oenoanda for the position that a life of happiness is a life of pleasure, and so when we focus on Epicurus’s position, we have a good fix on words like happiness, which is tied tightly to pleasure.
+But in order to complete that summary of saying that happiness is the goal of life and a life of happiness is a life of pleasure, the next step in that process is to be sure we understand what pleasure means to Epicurus.

-And that’s one of the things we’ll see here, that there are many aspects of the good life that Cicero is talking about that may or may not come within this definition of pleasure as Epicurus sees it.
-And today we’re going to focus on section 33, a discussion of Epicurus views of the natural and necessary desires.
-We of course have in Epic’s principle doctrines and in the Vatican sayings references, and we have references of course as well in the letter to Menoras as Cicero is going to explain it to us today in section 33.
-However, I think we’re going to see a little bit of a different perspective on it, probably in most respects consistent but stated in a little different way that’s going to help us drill down to talk about what natural and necessary desires might mean, but always in the context that natural and necessary desires are a subset of the analysis in which happiness is the goal and a life of happiness is a life of pleasure, and so the connection is going to have to be made with natural and necessary desire analysis to pleasure.
+And that’s one of the things we’ll see here — that there are many aspects of the good life that Cicero is talking about that may or may not come within this definition of pleasure as Epicurus sees it.
+And today we’re going to focus on Section 33, a discussion of Epicurus’s views of the natural and necessary desires.
+We of course have in Epicurus’s Principal Doctrines and in the Vatican Sayings references, and we have references of course as well in the Letter to Menoeceus, as Cicero is going to explain to us today in Section 33.
+However, I think we’re going to see a little bit of a different perspective on it — probably in most respects consistent, but stated in a little different way — that’s going to help us drill down to talk about what natural and necessary desires might mean, but always in the context that natural and necessary desires are a subset of the analysis in which happiness is the goal and a life of happiness is a life of pleasure, and so the connection is going to have to be made with natural and necessary desire analysis to pleasure.

-And at this point, it’s worth remembering that Epicurus is clearly saying that there are only two feelings, pleasure and pain, and as a result, Epicurus has a very wide scope, wide definition of what is included in pleasure, which certainly does not only include the physical stimulations of life as Cicero might want you to believe, but also includes the mental pleasures of life, which Epicurus has said can be and often are of more significance to us than the physical pleasures.
-As Joshua brings up regularly, Epicurus is clearly on record as saying that the pleasures of the body exist in the present, but the pleasures of the mind are amplified by the fact that the mind considers both the past, the present and the future, so that if we use our mind appropriately, we can offset present pains with pleasures not only of the present, but also of the past and of the future.
+And at this point it’s worth remembering that Epicurus is clearly saying that there are only two feelings — pleasure and pain — and as a result, Epicurus has a very wide scope, wide definition of what is included in pleasure, which certainly does not only include the physical stimulations of life as Cicero might want you to believe, but also includes the mental pleasures of life, which Epicurus has said can be and often are of more significance to us than the physical pleasures.
+As Joshua brings up regularly, Epicurus is clearly on record as saying that the pleasures of the body exist in the present, but the pleasures of the mind are amplified by the fact that the mind considers the past, the present, and the future, so that if we use our mind appropriately we can offset present pains with pleasures not only of the present but also of the past and of the future.

 Joshua:

-Yeah, I don’t have much to say about section 32 except to say that as we skip all of these examples, we should not lose sight of the fact that these are incredibly important for classicists who are trying to reconstruct an understanding of the ancient world, and sometimes you find something incredibly important.
-So it’s in the middle of this discussion of frugality that Cicero gives this paragraph on Epicurus view and categorization of desires.
-And so that’s what we’re getting into now, and he starts out this way.
-He says, you see, I imagine how Epicurus has divided his kinds of desires, not very acutely perhaps, but yet usefully saying that they are partly natural and necessary, partly natural, but not necessary, partly neither that those which are necessary may be supplied almost for nothing.
-For that, the things which nature requires are easily obtained.
-As to the second kind of desires, his opinion is that anyone may easily either enjoy or go without them.
+Yeah, I don’t have much to say about Section 32 except to say that as we skip all of these examples, we should not lose sight of the fact that these are incredibly important for classicists who are trying to reconstruct an understanding of the ancient world, and sometimes you find something incredibly important.
+So it’s in the middle of this discussion of frugality that Cicero gives this paragraph on Epicurus’s view and categorization of desires.
+And so that’s what we’re getting into now.
+He starts out this way: “You see, I imagine, how Epicurus has divided his kinds of desires — not very acutely perhaps, but yet usefully — saying that they are partly natural and necessary, partly natural but not necessary, partly neither; that those which are necessary may be supplied almost for nothing, for that the things which nature requires are easily obtained.
+As to the second kind of desires, his opinion is that anyone may easily either enjoy or go without them.”

 Cassius:

 Okay, Joshua, thank you for reading that.
 Now, this paragraph is going to take some time.
-I don’t think we’re going to go any further today than to analyze what we’ve got here in as much detail as we can because as we started out the episode, the understanding of pleasure and how to pursue it is critical to understanding epicurean theory.
-And as I listened to you read the Yong translation here, I’m catching a significant difference in a critical point between his translation and that of the Loeb addition.
+I don’t think we’re going to go any further today than to analyze what we’ve got here in as much detail as we can, because as we started out the episode, the understanding of pleasure and how to pursue it is critical to understanding Epicurean theory.
+And as I listened to you read the Yonge translation here, I’m catching a significant difference in a critical point between his translation and that of the Loeb edition.
 Let me focus on that first as an example of how carefully we have to read this.
-But let’s first look at this sentence in regard to the third category.
-Y has it this way, which you just read quote, and with regard to the third, since they are utterly frivolous being neither allied to necessity nor nature, he thinks that they should be entirely rooted out on this topic.
+Let’s first look at this sentence in regard to the third category.
+Yonge has it this way — which you just read — quote: “and with regard to the third, since they are utterly frivolous, being neither allied to necessity nor nature, he thinks that they should be entirely rooted out.
+On this topic a great many arguments are adduced by the Epicureans, and those pleasures which they do not despise in a body, they disparage one by one, and seem rather for lessening the number of them.”
+Now, the emphasis I’d like to draw there is to that last phrase: “and seem rather for lessening the number of them.”

-And in the end, you are either as young says, going to come down to the position to lessen the number of them or as king translates look out for a plentiful supply of them with the point there being that natural and necessary desires are just a way of categorizing the pleasures in general.
-And in the end, whether you’re talking about natural or whether you’re talking about necessary or whatever you’re talking about, the total number of pleasures are as king would say here, you’re looking for a plentiful supply of them, that the natural and necessary analysis is not there for purposes of causing us to limit our total number of pleasures, but in fact the opposite that the total number of pleasures is to be maximized, it’s just that the type of pleasures that you’re talking about should be those that are best calculated to lead to that maximum plentiful supply of pleasure.
+And in the end, you are either as Yonge says going to come down to the position to lessen the number of them, or as King translates, look out for a plentiful supply of them — with the point there being that natural and necessary desires are just a way of categorizing the pleasures in general.
+And in the end, whether you’re talking about natural or whether you’re talking about necessary or whatever you’re talking about, the total number of pleasures — as King would say here — you’re looking for a plentiful supply of them.
+The natural and necessary analysis is not there for purposes of causing us to limit our total number of pleasures, but in fact the opposite: the total number of pleasures is to be maximized; it’s just that the type of pleasures you’re talking about should be those that are best calculated to lead to that maximum plentiful supply of pleasure.

 Joshua: